pbackup12345/oauth2-firebase-auth/README.md

 # oauth2-firebase

+> ⚠️ This is a fork of [`oauth2-firebase`](https://github.com/yoichiro/oauth2-firebase), with additional support for custom login pages, amongst other minor changes.
+The docs have been kept largely the same until I get time to address them.

 This library provides OAuth2 server implementation for Firebase.
 The points are:

 - Supporting Google Sign-In, GitHub Login and Facebook Login to authenticate users as Federation ID provider using Firebase Authentication.